xLeachimx/masteroids/README.md

-# masteroids
+# Masteroids

-A simple asteroids game made with Pygame
+A simple asteroids-like game made with Pygame

 ### Credits

 ---

+- Based on the Game: ASTEROIDS by Lyle Rains and Ed Logg
-Programming and design: Michael Huelsman
+- Design, programming, and direction: Michael Huelsman

 ### Acknowledgements